vaab/gitchangelog/README.rst

    :alt: Test coverage

-Translate commit message history to a changelog.
+Use your commit log to make beautifull and configurable changelog file.

 Feature
 =======

-- fully driven by a small configuration file to match with your changelog policies. (see for example the `sample configuration file`_)
+- fully driven by a config file that can be tailored with your changelog policies. (see for example the `sample configuration file`_)
 - filter out commits/tags based on regexp matching
 - refactor commit summary, or commit body on the fly with replace regexp
 - classify commit message into sections (ie: New, Fix, Changes...)
-- templating system for easy tailoring your output (markdown, ReST, etc)
+- any output format supported thanks to templating, you can even choose your own preferred template engine (mako, mustache, full python ...).
-- support straight and merging history.
+- support your merge or rebase workflows and complicated git histories

 Requirements
 ============

-Each commit are tested regularly on Python 2.7 and Python 3.2.
+``gitchangelog`` is compatible Python 2 and Python 3.

-It should work on Linux/BSD/MacOSX and it should work under cygwin on Windows.
+It should work on Linux/BSD/MacOSX and any feedback on Windows would be appreciated.

 Please submit an issue if you encounter incompatibilies.